EdwardBerman/shopt/README.md

 > Runs Sex on input .fits file supplied in datadir

 runshopt.sh
 > A shell script for running Shopt.
 Available so that users can run a terminal command in whatever program they are writing to run shopt.
-For example, in a julia program you may invoke  ```julia run(`./runshopt.sh a b c`)```

 LICENSE
 > MIT LICENSE